en-wl/wordlist/README.md

 The LEMMA is the base form of the word.

-The part of speeches (POS) or as follows:
+The parts of speech (POS) are as follows:

     n: noun
     v: verb